 This article provides an overview of the transfer switch and the integrated surge protector.
 The transfer switch allows your coach to be powered by more than one power source, while only allowing one active power source connection at a time.
-When the generator is turned on this switch automatically transfers to power source connection at a time.
 When the generator is turned on, this switch automatically transfers to generator power.
 Surge protection was used on select coaches to protect the coach from power surges during storms and poor shore power conditions from the incoming shore power connection.
 Today, most transfer switches have integrated surge protection.